-Cyclone churns toward Bangladesh as storm toll rises in Sri Lanka
+Bangladesh raises storm warning to highest level as cyclone takes aim

 One of the worst-hit areas was the southern coastal district of Matara which is home to black tea plantations.
 Rohan Pethiyagod, head of the Tea Board in the world’s largest exporter of top quality teas, said supplies would be disrupted for the next auction due to a lack of transportation.

-Sri Lanka has already appealed for international assistance from the United Nations and neighboring countries.Report Typo/Error
+Sri Lanka has already appealed for international assistance from the United Nations and neighbouring countries.Report Typo/Error